 HPD 2.1.1 Standard

-New to HPD v2.1.1, manufacturers will now have pathways that clarify how they should report on products with “Special Conditions”—situations where the already-defined HPD methods cannot be applied, due to material characteristics.
-Also included are updates to strengthen the consistency of Hazard Screening Methods.
+The HPD v2.1.1 added new pathways to clarify how they should report on products with “Special Conditions”—situations where the already-defined HPD methods cannot be applied.
+Also included were updates to strengthen the consistency of Hazard Screening Methods.

 Special Conditions.
 Materials or substances may be considered within the HPD Open Standard to be “Special Conditions” for several reasons, among which are these examples: